-As join operators are provided for these types, they can be easily used in abstract interpretation analyses (which can themselves be implemented thanks to one of functors of module Dataflow, see Section 5.1.1).
+As join operators are provided for these types, they can be easily used in abstract interpretation analyses (which can themselves be implemented thanks to one of functors of module Dataflow2, see Section 5.1.1).

-4.17.2 Map Indexed by Locations
+4.18.2 Map Indexed by Locations

 Modules Lmap and Lmap_bitwise provide functors implementing maps indexed by locations and zones (respectively).
-The argument of these functors have to implement values attached to indices (locations or zones).
+The argument of these functors have to implement values attached to indices (resp. locations or zones).

 These implementations are quite more complex than simple maps because they automatically handle overlaps of locations (or zones).
-So such implementations actually require that structures implementing values attached to indices are lattices (i.e. implement signature Abstract_interp.Lattice).
+So such implementations actually require that the structures implementing the values attached to indices are at least semi-lattices; see the corresponding signatures in module Lattice_type.
 For this purpose, functors of the abstract interpretation toolbox can help (see in particular module Abstract_interp).

-4.18 GUI Extension
+4.19 GUI Extension